The 20 Best Bars in Cape Town

 Talking to Strangers

 Celebrating the art of conversation – albeit cocktail-lubricated – along with global streetfood and upbeat DJ vibes, this hip-hop-centric innercity bar is sure to intrigue (and the “strangers” are sure to be good-looking).
 In a heritage building on Loop Street, it’s cosy and moodily lit, with sofas for private chats and high tables for the more sociable – and occasional DJ sets to bring the party.
-But the bar counter is the headline act, where a high-energy team of mixologists concocts inventive creations (the drinks menu is seasonal).
-Chef MG Mzoneli’s delicious tapas complement the tipples perfectly – plus his kitchen stays open until 1am (a rare find).
-As owner Nicholas Crouse says: “I’ve met all the best people in my life in a bar.”
+But the bar counter is the headline act, where a high-energy team of mixologists concocts inventive creations (the drinks menu is seasonal; new special cocktails drop every Tuesday night, available for one week only).
+Delicious tapas complements the tipples perfectly – plus the kitchen stays open until 1am (a rare find).
+As the owners say: “We’ve met all the best people in our lives in a bar.”

-Opening times Monday – Saturday, 6pm – late
+Opening times Monday – Saturday, 6pm – 2am

 Contact 078 324 2450, info@talkingtostrangersbar.com